-Not a single insurer explicitly mentioned metallurgical coal^{vii} in their fossil fuel restriction policies for investment or underwriting.
+Not a single insurer explicitly mentioned metallurgical coalxvii in their fossil fuel restriction policies for investment or underwriting.
 Metallurgical coal is more methane-rich than thermal coal.
-The International Energy Agency (IEA) estimates that methane emissions from mining coking coal are greater than from all gas pipelines and liquefied natural gas facilities in the world combined54.
+The International Energy Agency (IEA) estimates that methane emissions from mining coking coal are greater than from all gas pipelines and liquefied natural gas facilities in the world combined.
 Given its role in hard-to-abate steel production, metallurgical coal follows a different transition pathway from thermal coal - demand will fall at a marginally slower rate than for thermal coal.
-However, existing sources of production are sufficient to cover demand through to 205011, according to the IEA.
-Therefore, insurers should consider restricting xvii Metallurgical coal, also known as coking coal, is used to produce coke, the primary source of carbon used in steelmaking.

-new metallurgical coal mining and support the development of alternative forms of steel production.
+However, existing sources of production are sufficient to cover demand through to 2050, according to the IEA.
+Therefore, insurers should consider restricting new metallurgical coal mining and support the development of alternative forms of steel production.